 Since regulations in nearly all fields of life have become more restrictive for MORE students, the MORE initiative is also indirectly affected by these changes.
-Nonetheless, refugees still arrive and stay in Austria, and the United Nations High Commissioner for Refugees (UNHCR) estimates that a total of 97,000 asylum seekers and beneficiaries with subsidiary protection were living in Austria in 2017, not including persons entitled to political asylum in 2016 and 2017, of which there were approximately 43,000.
+Nonetheless, refugees still arrive and stay in Austria, and the United Nations High Commissioner for Refugees (UNHCR) (2018) estimates that a total of 97,000 asylum seekers and beneficiaries with subsidiary protection were living in Austria in 2017, not including persons entitled to political asylum in 2016 and 2017, of which there were approximately 43,000.
 Therefore, integrating refugees, or at least offering possibilities to participate in parts of society during asylum procedure, remains a current issue.
 This need does not only result from demand, but from obligations to human rights and modern refugee law.
-As the European Convention on Human Rights (ECHR) states in Article 2 of the first Protocol: "No person shall be denied the right to education".
+As the European Convention on Human Rights (ECHR) (European Court of Human Rights 2018) states in Article 2 of the first Protocol: "No person shall be denied the right to education."
 As institutions committed to humanity, freedom, and rationality, universities therefore have a particular societal responsibility.

-According to the Austrian national strategy concerning widening participation of tertiary education, they are bound to expand broad participation and an integrative approach.
+According to the Austrian national strategy concerning widening participation of tertiary education, they are bound to expand broad participation and an integrative approach (Bundesministerium für Bildung, Wissenschaft und Forschung 2018, pp. 13, 55).

-The article draws on a specific case - the MORE initiative - which aims to integrate refugee students into university life and higher education, as well as on data collected within the scope of evaluating the particular cases at hand.
+The article draws on a specific case-the MORE initiative-which aims to integrate refugee students into university life and higher education, as well as on data collected within the scope of evaluating the particular cases at hand.
 Analysis focusses on whether MORE has contributed to integrate refugee students.
-Drawing on different integration theories, the findings of this evaluation provide an insight as to how integration is achieved and affected by influencing factors such as personal characteristics, the usage of program elements etc. Hence, the paper gives insight in the applicability of different integration theories and may be helpful for improving MORE or similar initiatives.
-Part 2 of this paper provides a short overview of initiatives aiming at integrating refugee students into higher education and describes the MORE initiative in greater detail; part 3 introduces the theoretical background; part 4 provides an overview of the evaluation design and the data collected; in part 5 the results are presented; part 6 summarizes the results, draws conclusions regarding influences on the integration of refugees into tertiary education and on designing programs intending to support this process.
+Drawing on different integration theories, the findings of this evaluation provide an insight as to how integration is achieved and affected by influencing factors such as personal characteristics, the usage of program elements, etc. Hence, the paper gives insight in the applicability of different integration theories and may be helpful for improving MORE or similar initiatives.
+"Initiatives for refugees in higher education and MORE in Austria" provides a short overview of initiative aiming at integrating refugee students into higher education and describes the MORE initiative in greater detail; "Social integration of immigrants: the case of refugees" introduces the theoretical background; "Database: evaluation design of the MORE initiative" provides an overview of the evaluation design and the data collected; in "Results," the results are presented; "Summary and conclusions" summarizes the results and draws conclusions regarding influences on the integration of refugees into tertiary education and on designing programs intending to support this process.

-2. Initiatives for refugees in higher education and MORE in Austria
+Initiatives for refugees in higher education and MORE in Austria

-With MORE, Austria offers a program that is one of many in Europe (for an overview of these programs, see).
-Most initiatives are organized by either an international or a national organization, or at the university level.
-One example of an international-level program is the DAFI program - the Albert Einstein German Academic Refugee Initiative - of the UNHCR, which nearly doubled its efforts in 2016 to help especially Syrian and Afghan refugees.
-On the national level, Eurydice (2019) reports that approximately 16 European countries mention large scale measures to support the integration of refugees and asylum seekers into higher education.
-No such equivalent measures can be found in Spain, Switzerland, Finland, Hungary, Slovakia, the Baltic and some Balkan countries, nor in some of the countries of the United Kingdom (Eurydice 2019: 15-17).
+With MORE, Austria offers a program that is one of many in Europe (for an overview of these programs, see Streitwieser et al. 2018; Eurydice 2019).
+Most initiatives are organized by either an international or a national organization or at the university level.
+One example of an international-level program is the DAFI program-the Albert Einstein German Academic Refugee Initiative-of the UNHCR, which nearly doubled its efforts in 2016 to help especially Syrian and Afghan refugees (UNHCR 2017, p.
+7).
+On the national level, Eurydice (2019) reports that approximately 16 European countries mention large-scale measures to support the integration of refugees and asylum seekers into higher education.
+No such equivalent measures can be found in Spain, Switzerland, Finland, Hungary, Slovakia, the Baltic, and some Balkan countries or in some of the countries of the UK (Eurydice 2019, p.
+15-17).
 Language training, grants, scholarships, as well as personal guidance, are the most common program foci.
 Germany offers all analyzed measures and is therefore quoted as an inspiring example.
-Streitwieser at al. (2018) also refer to numerous examples from Germany in their overview.
+Streitwieser et al. (2018) also refer to numerous examples from Germany in their overview.